Rosamond Langbridge: Life

-She married the writer J. S. Fletcher, with whom she had one child.
-She contributed to newspapers such as The Manchester Guardian and the Saturday Westminster, amongst others.
+She married the writer J. S. Fletcher, with whom she had one child, Rev. Valentine Fletcher (1914–1993) who was himself a writer, author of various children's books and of Chimney Pots and Stacks, on the British domestic chimney pot.
+Langbridge contributed to newspapers such as The Manchester Guardian and the Saturday Westminster, amongst others.
 She died at Mersea, in Essex.